-If you sign up for our mailing list, we use that list to tell people about website updates, and also to let them know if they’ve won a prize in one of our contests.
+If you sign up for the alvinalexander.com mailing list, that is used to tell people about website updates, and also to let them know if they’ve won a prize in one of our contests.
 That being said, as of February, 2021, we have not used a mailing list in several years, maybe five years or more.

-Now, beyond what we "track", which is basically the nothingness described above, there there are two caveats we need to share here.
+Now, beyond what is “tracked” by alvinalexander.com, which is basically the nothingness described above, there are three caveats that need to be shared.

-The first caveat to share is that we do use Google Analytics to understand general aggregate traffic flow, particularly which pages are most popular.
-If you can imagine our situation, if we’re writing about certain topics and nobody cares about those topics — old topics like JFS, JBuilder, etc. — well, from an income standpoint we’re wasting our time, and that's something of interest to us, so we use Google Analytics as a tool to see what pages are popular (or not popular).
+The first caveat to share is that this site uses Google Analytics.
+It’s generally just used to understand aggregate traffic flow, particularly which pages are most popular.
+If you can imagine owning a website like this, if we’re writing about certain topics and nobody cares about those topics — old topics like JFS, JBuilder, etc. — well, from an income standpoint we’re wasting our time.
+So we use Google Analytics as a tool to see what pages are popular (or not popular).